 You can configure how the cluster will deal with situations when a node fails.
 Three modes are available:

-DRS (default).
+DRS (default; only for virtual environments).
 In this mode, virtual machines and containers which were running on a failed node are relocated to healthy nodes based on available RAM and license capacity.
 This mode can be used for nodes on which the

 If CPU pools are used, virtual machines and containers can only be relocated to other nodes in the same CPU pool.
 For details, see Managing CPU Pools.